acss-io/atomizer/docs/tutorials/scroll.md

 ### [scroll-margin](/reference#scrollmarginalledges) && [scroll-margin-*](/reference#scrollmargintop) constructs

-The [scroll-margin](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-margin) shorthand property sets scroll margin on all sides of an element at once, much like the `margin` property does for margin on an element.
-If all elements have the same spacing requirements, consider using `scroll-padding` on the parent container instead of `scroll-margin` because that affects spacing for all elements within the container.
+The [scroll-margin](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-margin) shorthand property sets scroll margin on all sides of an element at once, much like the `margin` property does for margin on an element, can also use longhand versions like [scroll-margin-left](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-margin-left) etc. If all elements have the same spacing requirements, consider using `scroll-padding` on the parent container instead of `scroll-margin` because that affects spacing for all elements within the container.
 Following example shows `Smstart(2em)`, *scroll-margin-left: 2em*.

 ```html
 <div>